Plxsmarex/Shellcode-Toolkit/README.md

 # Hash system
 Shellcode-Toolkit uses optimized 32 bit hashes for modules and exports instead of plaintext strings, this makes it harder to reverse engineer, and reduces the filesize of the compiled shellcode.

-Hasher.ps1 can be used to hash strings.
+The HashASCII and HashWide functions can be called to hash data, they are used internally by GetModuleAddress and GetExportAddress.
+Hasher.ps1 can be used to hash strings if you are going to precompute them.

 # Issues
 Calling a Windows API in generated shellcode executed by the C# version of my shellcode loader JITLoader causes an AccessViolationException.